ESL 110 — INTENSIVE ENGLISH AS A SECOND LANGUAGE

 ESL 114 — INTERMEDIATE ENGLISH LANGUAGE SKILLS

 Semi-intensive course in intermediate English language skills.
-This multi-skills course focuses on reading, writing, and communication skills essential in an academic setting.
-Does not count toward graduation requirements.
-Not open to auditors.
-Open to Fr
+A multi-skills focus on reading, writing, and communication skills essential in an academic setting.
+Not open to auditors

 ESL 115 — GRAMMAR FOR ACADEMIC USE

 A review of English grammar through intensive written and oral practice to promote accurate and appropriate language use for students who have already studied grammar extensively and need to refine the ability to produce acceptable academic English.
-Does not count toward graduation requirements.
-Not open to auditors.
-Open to Freshmen
+Not open to auditors

 ESL 116 — ACADEMIC READING AND VOCABULARY SKILLS

 Reading strategies for academic work; reading with increased comprehension and speed, vocabulary expansion, and summary writing.
-Does not count toward graduation requirements.
 Not open to auditors.
-Open to Freshmen

 ESL 117 — ACADEMIC WRITING I

 Basic elements of academic writing, emphasizing improved fluency and accuracy, paragraph structure, summarizing and paraphrasing, short essays, and a final research project.
-Does not count toward graduation requirements.
 Not open to auditors.
-Open to Freshmen

 ESL 118 — ACADEMIC WRITING II

-Fulfills the undergraduate Communication requirement, Part A. Academic writing, critical reading and argumentation, documentation, and style and organization of research papers; oral communication skills for effective class participation and presentations.
+Academic writing, critical reading and argumentation, documentation, and style and organization of research papers; oral communication skills for effective class participation and presentations.
 Not open to auditors.
-Open to Freshmen.
-Students may receive degree credit for only one Com A course taken in residence

 ESL 328 — ACADEMIC SKILLS WORKSHOPS

-Academic skills for ESL students; workshops (15 hours each) on skills required for effective academic communication; topics vary, but include general and discipline-specific academic skills.
-Does not count toward graduation requirements.
+Academic skills for ESL students; workshops on skills required for effective academic communication; topics vary, but include general and discipline-specific academic skills.
+Intended for graduate students.
 Not open to auditors

 ESL 343 — ORAL COMMUNICATION SKILLS

 Practice in formal and informal communication skills, including listening comprehension, pronunciation, and conversational and presentation skills useful in an academic setting.
-Does not count toward graduation requirements.
-Not open to auditors.
-Open to Freshmen
+Not open to auditors

 ESL 344 — ACADEMIC PRESENTATIONS AND DISCUSSION

-Fall and Spring, 3 credits; Summer, 2 credits.
 Oral communication and presentation skills essential for participation in seminars, conferences, and other academic and professional settings.
+Not open to auditors

 ESL 345 — AMERICAN ENGLISH PRONUNCIATION